 Young children usually learn how to speak and get on with others simply by the daily contact they have with their parents, carers, and other children.
 But your child with autism may not pick these skills up so easily.
 They probably need a much more planned way to learn them.
 This is the aim of early intervention programmes, such as early teaching by parents.

 There haven't been many good-quality studies (randomised controlled trials) into what works best for children with autism.
 But experts agree that taking steps early can help your child with the problems caused by autism.
-Early usually means between the ages of 1 year and 7 years.

 All the programmes that help seem to have some things in common.